Igor Dodon: Professional career

-After graduating from educational institutions, since July 1997 Igor Dodon has been employed at the Moldovan Stock Exchange.
-Thus, between 1997 and 2001 he worked as a senior specialist of the Clearing Department, of the Listing Department, administrator of the Electronic Trading Systems and then, Director of the Marketing, Listing Department within the Moldovan Stock Exchange.
+After graduating from educational institutions, since July 1997 Igor Dodon has been employed at the Moldova Stock Exchange.
+Thus, between 1997 and 2001 he worked as a senior specialist of the Clearing Department, of the Listing Department, administrator of the Electronic Trading Systems and then, Director of the Marketing, Listing Department within the Moldova Stock Exchange.

 Between November 2001 and May 2005, he served as chairman and member of the Board of Directors of the National Depository of Securities of Moldova SA.
 From September 2002 to May 2005 he was the chairman of the Universal Commodity Exchange of Moldova.

 Between February 2003 – May 2005, Igor Dodon is a member of the expert committee to the National Securities Commission of Moldova.
 Also, between March 2004 – May 2005, he is also a member of the Arbitration Commission of the Stock Exchange.
-He publishes scientific articles in scientific journals, being the editor of the Newsletter "Stock Exchange of Moldova" and of the Stock Market Bulletin of the Universal Commodities Exchange "Stock Exchange – Stock market quotations".
+He was an editor of the Newsletter "Stock Exchange of Moldova" and of the Stock Market Bulletin of the Universal Commodities Exchange "Stock Exchange – Stock market quotations".